-All departments collaborate in a joined-up approach to ensure SENs are identified, provision is well matched and linked to shared outcomes for pupils
+All departments collaborate in a joined-up approach to ensure SENDs are identified, provision is well matched and linked to shared outcomes for pupils

 Pupils with SEND make progress tracked by aspirational personal outcomes.

-Parents/carers report they are very satisfied with the SEN provision at Darwen Vale.
+Parents/carers report they are very satisfied with the SEND provision at Darwen Vale.

 Interventions - How they work: